-The Sexual Assault/Child Abuse Unit (SACA) is comprised of two assistant prosecutors, one sergeant and five detectives.
+The Major Crimes Unit – Special Victims Section is comprised of two assistant prosecutors, one sergeant and five detectives.
 The Unit investigates all crimes involving sexual or physical abuse against children by adult and juvenile offenders and is involved with investigations of potential pedophiles, child pornography, and cases involving occupational/professional offenders.

 The Unit was created in 1986 in response to the increased identification and reporting of crimes involving the victims of child sexual assault and child abuse.
 This increase was the result of educational programs in the early 1980s that provided the public with a heightened awareness of these crimes.
-It became evident that special investigative techniques, as well as a different investigative and prosecutorial approach were needed to successfully investigate, prosecute and care for the child victim.
+It became evident that special investigative techniques, as well as a different investigative and prosecutorial approach, were needed to successfully investigate, prosecute and care for the child victim.
 Each detective receives specialized training in interviewing the victims of sexual assault and physical child abuse.

 In 1989, the Multi-Disciplinary Team (MDT) approach to investigation and prosecution was implemented in Burlington County.
 This approach couples the detectives and prosecutors with mental health agencies, the state Department of Children and Families, and educational and medical professionals.
-The purpose of the MDT approach is to minimize the impact of the criminal investigation on an already traumatized child.
-The MDT provides both pre- and post-prosecution assistance for the child victim.
+The purpose of the MDT approach is to minimize the impact of the criminal investigation on an already traumatized child victim.
+The MDT provides both pre- and post-prosecution assistance.

 CHILD ADVOCACY CENTER

 The Director of the Child Advocacy Center (CAC) of the BCPO coordinates the MDT process.
 The Child Advocacy Center is staffed by a director and a caseworker and provides a child-friendly atmosphere for the victim upon being introduced to the criminal justice process.
-All juvenile victims of first or second degree child sexual assault or physical abuse that occur in Burlington County are interviewed at this facility.
+All juvenile victims of first- or second-degree child sexual assault or physical abuse that occur in Burlington County are interviewed at this facility.
 The MDT approach was established to place the child victim’s interests as paramount from the inception of the investigation to ensure that the victim receives supportive care during the course of the prosecution process.
 The staff of the Child Advocacy Center offers these services to victims and their families regardless of whether the defendant is prosecuted criminally.

 MEGAN’S LAW UNIT